 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discssion.
 Each thread must be 300–500 words and demonstrate course-related and Bible-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be 250–350 words.
 Current APA formatting is required for any citations.
 At least 1 citation must be included.

 Homework Assignments (3)

-The student is required to complete 4 assignments that will give him/her an opportunity to demonstrate mastery of the lessons learned during the associated modules/weeks.
+The student is required to complete 3 assignments that will give him/her an opportunity to demonstrate mastery of the lessons learned during the associated module: weeks.

 Deliverable Assignments (4)

-The student is required to complete 4 deliverable assignments that will give him/her an opportunity to demonstrate mastery of the lessons learned during the associated and preceding modules/weeks.
+The student is required to complete 4 deliverable assignments that will give him/her an opportunity to demonstrate mastery of the lessons learned during the associated and preceding Module: Weeks.

-These are cumulative exams – Midterm covers material in modules 1 through 4 and the Final covers material in modules 5 through 8.
+These are cumulative exams – Quiz: Midterm Exam covers material in Module: Week 1 through Module: Week 4 and the Quiz: Final Exam covers material in Module: Week 5 through Module: Week 8.
 The exams are composed of two parts and are open-book/open-notes.
 The exams will consist of random essay, true/false, and multiple choice questions.
-Students will have 60 minutes to complete the midterm and 90 minutes to complete the final.
+Students will have 60 minutes to complete the Quiz: Midterm Exam and 90 minutes to complete the Quiz: Final Exam.